 Before even beginning your search for a theme, it’s a good idea to define what you want your site to look like.
 The easiest way to do this is to pick three existing online shops for inspiration and note a few key attributes from each of them that you want incorporated in your store.

 Full screen hero gallery on homepage, main body font style

 Product grid layout, subtle transition effects on load

 product page setup

-This process is similar to questions a web developer might ask a potential client, in order to gauge how to develop their site.
+If you’ve never worked with a professional web design company before, this process is similar to questions a web developer might ask a potential client, in order to gauge how to develop their site.
 This will give you a rough framework to guide your search for a theme.
 Since you know what you’re looking for, it’ll be easier to make your selection.